 Cambridge Research Park, under development at a site adjacent to the GenOn Kendall Square energy plant, includes four finished buildings: a 276,000 s.f.
-LEED Platinum headquarters building for Genzyme; a 245,000 s.f. building leased by Vertex Pharmaceuticals; a 217,000 s.f. building at 650 Kendall St. also leased by Vertex as well as Momenta Pharmaceuticals; and the 321 unit Watermark Apartments.
-The overall development currently includes a 2,200 space underground parking garage and 30,000 s.f. of retail space and has plans to add a theatre and 53,000 s.f. of office space.
-A new 144 unit Watermark II residential building with 9,000 s.f. of retail space, recently has been permitted.
-During 2011 a new pedestrian walkway adjacent to the Broad Canal, providing a recreational area and canoe/kayak boat launch for area residents, employees and visitors.
-Early in 2010 two new restaurants opened in the ground floor retail space at the Watermark Apartments, adding to the vitality of the area during the evening.
+LEED Platinum headquarters building for Genzyme; a 245,000 s.f. building at 675 West Kendall Street leased by Vertex Pharmaceuticals, Momenta Pharmaceuticals, and Genzyme; a 217,000 s.f. building at 650 East Kendall St. occupied by Aveo Pharmaceuticals; and the 321 unit Watermark Apartments.
+The development also includes a 2,200 space underground parking garage and 30,000 s.f. of retail space.
+Construction of the 144 unit Watermark II residential building with 9,000 s.f. of retail space is well underway.
+Future plans include a theatre and 53,000 s.f. of office space.
+During 2009 a new pedestrian walkway adjacent to the Broad Canal provided a recreational area and canoe/kayak boat launch for area residents, employees and visitors.

-In 2010 life sciences developer Alexandria Real Estate Equities obtained zoning permits needed to build 1,528,000 s.f. of R&D space along the Binney Street corridor, near Kendall Square.
-The project will also include 218,000 s.f. of residential use as well as 23,000 s.f. of retail space.
+In 2010, life sciences developer Alexandria Real Estate Equities obtained permits to build 1,528,000 s.f. of R&D space along the Binney Street corridor, near Kendall Square.
+The project will also include 218,000 s.f. of residential use and 23,000 s.f. of retail space.
 As part of the project, Alexandria will deed to the City over 2 acres of land in East Cambridge for conversion to city parks and will contribute to the design and construction of those parks.
-In late 2011 construction began at 225 Binney Street on a 303,000 s. f. headquarters building for Biogen Idec, as they move back to Cambridge.
-Construction is also expected in early 2012 on a 339,000 s. f. building at 75-125 Binney Street.
+Construction is underway for a 303,000 s.f. building at 225 Binney Street for Biogen Idec and began in 2013 on a 339,000 s.f. building for Ariad Pharmaceuticals at 75-125 Binney Street.

-In 2006 Boston Properties completed construction of a 194,000 s.f. building in Cambridge Center to house the new Broad Institute, which creates new tools for genomic medicine and pioneers the application of new disease treatments.
-Harvard, MIT, and the Broad Foundation are funding this research and development venture.
-Following a successful rezoning, at the end of 2011 Broad began construction on a 250,000 s.f. expansion, also developed by Boston Properties.
+In 2006, Boston Properties completed construction of a 194,000 s.f. building at 7 Cambridge Center to house the Broad Institute, which creates new tools for genomic medicine and pioneers the application of new disease treatments.
+Harvard, MIT, and the Broad Foundation fund this research and development venture.
+Following a successful rezoning, at the end of 2011 Broad began construction on a 250,000 s.f. expansion at 75 Ames Street, also developed by Boston Properties.
+Other activity in Cambridge Center includes the 188,000 s.f. building under construction for Biogen Idec at 17 Cambridge Center.
+The Cambridge Redevelopment Authority approved a 42,000 "bridge" that will connect 3 and 5 Cambridge Center, providing expansion space and enhancing the work environment for Google.

-MIT has undertaken a series of expansions in Kendall Square that enhance the entrepreneurial environment.
+MIT has undertaken a series of institutional expansions in Kendall Square that enhance the entrepreneurial environment.
 These include a 209,000 s.f. addition to the Sloan School of Management, the 309,000 s.f.
 Koch Cancer Center, and a 163,000 s.f. addition to the Media Lab.
-In 2009, MIT successfully permitted the site at 610-650 Main Street for a 418,000 s.f. research building that it intends to lease to private companies.
-The school recently broke ground on the first phase of that development, a 230,000 s.f. building whose 183,000 s.f. of office/R&D space is preleased to Pfizer.
-Other recent Kendall Square developments include 482 residential units at 303 Third Street and 321 units at The Watermark building.
+In 2009, MIT successfully permitted the site at 610-650 Main Street for a 418,000 s.f. research building intended for lease to private companies.
+The school has commenced the first phase of that development, a 230,000 s.f. building, whose 183,000 s.f. of R&D space is preleased to Pfizer.